-- 6. Mindful of WIPO's foundational role in the UDRP, the Center monitors developments in the DNS with a view to adjusting its resources and practices.
-The Center organizes Domain Name Dispute Resolution Workshops to update interested parties8, as well as meetings of its Domain Name Panelists.
-In 2019, the UDRP passed 20 years of successful operation and the Center hosted a conference in Geneva to commemorate this milestone.
-The event both took stock and looked ahead in terms of UDRP jurisprudence, relevant Internet developments, and a range of other topical items such as platform ADR models9. - B. Country Code Top-Level Domains (ccTLDs) - 7.
-The application of the UDRP is mandated for domain names registered in generic Top Level Domains (gTLDs) (such as .com) and more recently introduced New gTLDs.
+- 7. The application of the UDRP is mandated for domain names registered in generic Top Level Domains (gTLDs) (such as .com) and more recently introduced New gTLDs.
 The Center however also assists ccTLD registries in their establishment of registration conditions and dispute resolution procedures that conform with international best practices in registry management and IP protection.
 Some ccTLD registries adopt the UDRP directly, while others have adopted UDRP-based procedures which take account of relevant national considerations.
-The Center provides domain name dispute resolution services to nearly 80 ccTLD registries, having commenced such services for .CN and .中国 (China) as well as for .UA and .COM.UA (Ukraine) in 2019, and with further additions expected in 2021110. - 8.
-With further reference to WIPO's ccTLD assistance, in 2020 the Center provided policy support to a number of ccTLD registries.
-Following their request to WIPO, this included collaborating with relevant authorities to promote efficiency and harmonization of domain name dispute resolution mechanisms by updating the Policies, Rules, and WIPO Supplemental Rules for .AC (Ascension Island), .IO (British Indian Ocean Territory), .SH (Saint Helena), that resulted in the adoption of UDRP-based mechanisms. - 9.
-In 2020, the Center hosted numerous virtual events including webinars to inform prospective and interested parties of the dispute resolution services for .CN and .中国 (China), .EU (European Union), .MX, (Mexico), and .SE (Sweden) country code Top-Level Domains11, with further webinars being held in 2021.
+The Center provides domain name dispute resolution services to some 80 ccTLD registries, having commenced such services on a tailored basis for .BH and البحرين.
+(Bahrain) and for .SA and السعودية.
+(Saudi Arabia) in 2021, and .SN (Senegal) already in 2022, with yet further additions expected in 2022. - 8.
+With further reference to WIPO's ccTLD assistance, in 2021 the Center provided policy support to a number of ccTLD registries.
+This included collaborating with relevant authorities to promote efficiency and harmonization of domain name dispute resolution mechanisms inter alia by updating as relevant the registration conditions, administrative processes, Policies, Rules, and/or WIPO Supplemental Rules for .AU (Australia), .BR (Brazil), .CH (Switzerland), .CN (China), .EU (European Union), .FR (France), .JP (Japan), .LV (Latvia), .MY (Malaysia), .SE (Sweden), .SN (Senegal), .TZ (Tanzania), and .UA (Ukraine). - 9.
+In 2021, the Center hosted numerous virtual events including webinars to inform prospective and interested parties of the dispute resolution services for .AU (Australia) and .CH (Switzerland), ccTLDs11 with further webinars planned for 2022.
+The Center also organized and participated in an online ceremony to extend the Center's accreditation to manage .CN and .中国 (China) disputes as the first (and only) non-Chinese provider.